For dates/times/locations/descriptions of upcoming events, please visit our pre-health blog.

 Visit our YouTube channel for recordings of our latest workshops, events, and presentations.

 For new incoming students, held during WOW.
 This presentation covers how to start out on the right foot at Cal Poly as a pre-health student.

 How to Become a Competitive Applicant

 During your first or second year (or as soon as you decide you plan to take on the endeavor of planning for a career in healthcare), plan to attend this workshop.
 This workshop will cover every part of the application and how you can begin to develop in these areas such as: grades, experiences, relationships with faculty, and inter- and intrapersonal skill development.
-Typically offered fall and winter quarters.

 Beyond the Grades: Getting Involved Outside of the Classroom

 Being a competitive applicant to a graduate program in health is more than just having good grades.
 This workshop covers what experiences you should be seeking to find, how to find them, and what to think about when selecting which experiences to participate in.
-Typically offered winter and spring quarters.

 International Health Experiences